jesimone57/scala-cheat-sheet/README.md

 * Enumerations are a language feature specially useful for modeling a finite set of entities.
 * Scala, as many other languages, provides a native way to represent enumerations
 * For a more thorough examination of the subject see [Enumerations](http://pedrorijo.com/blog/scala-enums/)
+* The recommendation from the above blog post is to use the [enumeratum](https://github.com/lloydmeta/enumeratum) library see

 <pre>
 object Weekday extends Enumeration {